gustavobf/vehicle-management-api/README.md

 # Vehicle Management API using Spring Boot

-A simple CRUD (Create, Read, Update, Delete) application built with Spring Boot, demonstrating basic RESTful API operations for managing vehicles, brands, and models.
+A simple CRUD (Create, Read, Update, Delete) application built with Spring Boot, demonstrating basic RESTful API operations for managing vehicles, brands, and models in a dealership system.

 ## Introduction